codetalkio/codethoughts.io/posts/2014-02-13-deploying-with-vagrant.md

 $ vagrant destroy
 ```

 This will destroy the VM in my project (it still keeps the box we created before, don't worry).
 You can change <kbd>destroy</kbd> with <kbd>halt</kbd> to shut down the VM or <kbd>suspend</kbd> to simply suspend it.
-There is some information about the pros and cons to the three options <a href="http://docs.vagrantup.com/v2/getting-started/teardown.html" target="_blank" title="Vagrant documentation on teardown" alt="Vagrant documentation on teardown">in the Vagrant documentation</a>.
+There is some information about the pros and cons to the three options <a href="http://docs.vagrantup.com/v2/getting-started/teardown.html" target="_blank" rel="noopener noreferrer" title="Vagrant documentation on teardown" alt="Vagrant documentation on teardown">in the Vagrant documentation</a>.

 ## Concluding thoughts
 Vagrant has greatly made me more comfortable messing around with my local VMs, since it's so easy to just destroy one and spin up an exact replica.